distributed-system-analysis/smallfile/README.md

 For Windows tests, each worker host must be running the launch_smf_host.py program that polls the shared network directory for a file that contains the command to launch smallfile_remote.py in the same way that would happen with ssh on non-Windows tests.
-The command-line parameters are:
+The command-line parameters on each Windows host would be something like this:

- start python launch_smf_host.py –shared z:\smf\network_shared –as-host gprfc023
+ > start python launch_smf_host.py –shared z:\smf\network_shared –as-host %hostname%

+Then from the test driver, you could run specifying your hosts:

- python smallfile_cli.py –top z:\smf –host-set gprfc023
+ > python smallfile_cli.py –top z:\smf –host-set gprfc023,gprfc024

 Use with non-networked filesystems